Users on camera

 This article serves as a guide for participants to use the camera during calls.
 While InEvent provides the option to join calls using only audio and no camera, enabling video mode makes the interaction experience better.

-How do I give InEvent access to my camera and microphone?
+Giving InEvent access to my camera and microphone

 To be on camera, you will first need to give InEvent access to your camera and microphone.
-To learn how to do it when using Chrome (preferred browser) or macOS, click here.
+To learn how to do it when using Chrome (preferred browser) or macOS, refer to the Giving InEvent access to your camera and microphone article.

 Interacting during virtual activities